Determining skew left braces of size np: Skew braces of size

 \end{proposition}

-According to the table in Section \ref{twelve} and Proposition \ref{pdsdp}, for a brace with multiplicative group a semidirect product of $\Z_p$ and $A_4$, the additive group is either a semidirect product of $\Z_p$ and $C_6\times C_2$ or a semidirect product of $\Z_p$ and $A_4$.
+According to the table in Section \ref{twelve} and Theorem \ref{npgivesn}, for a brace of size 12 with multiplicative group $C_{12}$, the additive group can be, the additive group is either $C_6\times C_2$ or $A_4$.
 In both sub-cases the group $\Hom(F,\Z_p^*)$ is as in \ref{A4} so that its elements are $\tau_j$, with $j=0,1,2$, defined by $\tau_j(1,2,3)=\zeta_3^j$ and $\tau_j$ trivial on elements of order 2.